 DISCUSSION

-Prior to the current study, there has been little research done by way of evaluating the effectiveness of PYD interventions in promoting cognitively-focused identity exploration collected through the use of free-response qualitative measures of critical thinking as a cognitively-focused identity exploration “competence” as part of the identity formation process.
+Prior to the current study, there has been little research done to evaluate the effectiveness of PYD interventions in promoting cognitively-focused identity exploration collected through the use of free-response qualitative measures of critical thinking as a cognitively-focused identity exploration “competence” as part of the identity formation process.
 The construct of cognitive competence has clear implications in positive youth development, particularly in disempowered populations, but it has still managed to be severely understudied within the context of adolescent development.
 Even within the limited literature on problem-solving skills as a developmental asset, much of the previous work has tended to focus on creative and hypothetical thinking.
-Given this, the results of this study go some way towards addressing a gap in the literature by focusing instead on the willingness to question or challenge one own choices (critical thinking), rather than on creative or hypothetical thinking.
+Given this, the results of my study go some way towards addressing a gap in the literature by focusing instead on the willingness to question or challenge one own choices (critical thinking), rather than on creative or hypothetical thinking.
 The CPSS-QE also taps into the exploration of psycholinguistic meaning making in addressing the frequently overwhelming life challenges multi-problem youth face, whereas the majority of problem-solving measures in use in adolescent populations lack similarly relevant “real world” content.

 The development of the CPSS-QE advances cognitive competence research on troubled youth by extending a measure that, while useful, had previously only produced quantitative estimates of creativity and hypothetical thinking.
 The CPSS-QE not only introduces a much needed qualitative component to this body of work, but it also attempts to capture a more developmentally advanced subset of problem-solving skills than is usually studied – critical evaluation.